MainTitleHeader

 WHAT RISKS DOES RENTER'S INSURANCE COVER?

-• Policies can differ.
-Check yours.
+• Talk to your insurance provider as policies can vary.
 Most cover fire, theft, or storms.

 WHAT MIGHT BE EXTRA?